fn7io/mircro-module-template/react-frontend/README.md

 }));
 ```

-**Recommendation:** Use Local Mode for development, Dev/Prod Mode for testing with real backend.
+**Recommendation:** Use Local Mode for development, Server Mode for testing with real backend.

 ## 🔧 Usage Examples